t4d-wintellectnow/apollo-react-mutation-starter-project/README.md

 npm run start-rest-server
 ```
-**Step 4.** Open a second terminal window and change to the folder containing the "package.json" file.<br />
+**Step 4.** Open a second terminal window and change to the folder containing the "package.json" file.

 **Step 5.** Run the following command:

 ```bash
 npm run start-graphql-server
 ```
-**Step 6.** Open a third terminal window and change to the folder containing the "package.json" file.<br />
+**Step 6.** Open a third terminal window and change to the folder containing the "package.json" file.

 **Step 7.** Run the following command:

 ```bash